📋 Prospective Families

 Subsequent YearsAmount

-Annual Dues (includes national & council membership, due each Fall)$225
+Annual Dues (national & council membership, due each Fall)$225

 🌽